 All assignments must be submitted on time.
 Late submission of assignments may be accepted upon prior approval from faculty.

-Winter quarter, you will not be required to post your assignments to Moodle.
 Turn in a paper copy on the assignment due date to your seminar faculty.

-- 1. Seminar papers.
-Write seminar papers for the readings assigned for weeks 1,2,3 and 4.
-Use the same format required during fall quarter. - 2.
-Case Study analysis.
+1. Seminar papers.
+Use the same format required during fall quarter.
+Due Weeks 1, 2, & 9.5.

+2. Case Study analysis.
 The case approach is widely used in the study of management and administration.
 Each case will present an administrative problem for you to analyze and interpret.
 Your case analysis papers must 1) define what you believe is the major problem presented by the case, and 2) what, if anything should be done to rectify the situation.
-These will be assigned for weeks 5, 7, and 8 and cases will be posted on the course Moodle site.
-Additional details on how to do case analysis will be presented in class.
-Each case study paper should be between 3 and 4 pages, double-spaced. - 3.
-Action Memos.
+These will be assigned for weeks 4, 6, and 9 and cases will be posted on the course Moodle site.
+Additional details will be given regarding the case for Week 9.
+Each case study paper should be between 3 and 4 pages, double-spaced.

+3. Action Memos.
 "Memoing" is an important administrative skill.
 Memos are letters written to a specific decision-maker that define an administrative problem within the organization, analyze that problem and recommend a course of action.
 They differ from case analysis in that they are strongly grounded in the setting of a particular organization and use a different format.
 For these assignments, write your memo to your current supervisor, or an imaginary supervisor within an organization with which you're familiar.